rrigato/devdocs/Readme.md

 - code_pipeline.yml = Creates CodeBuild/Code Pipeline resources
     necessary for Dev/Prod

+- static_webpage.yml = s3 bucket to be used by builds/buildspec_dev.yml
+for static webhosting when testing in dev

 #### tests

+- test_dev_markdown_build.py = Ensures that folders in docs directory comply with build rules

 - test_dev_aws_resources.py = after the dev environment is spun up in the CodeBuild project for builds/buildspec_dev.yml this script is run to validate deployment of resources.

 If any of the test cases fail, the Pipeline stops before deploying to prod